Youth Pathways Grant for Careers in Agriculture

 The Youth Pathways Grant for Careers in Agriculture is the Ohio Farm Bureau Foundation’s signature grant program designed to help young people discover their purpose and passion in agricultural careers through programming that introduces them to the educational and employment possibilities related to farming and other ag-related careers.

-The foundation intends to award up to $100,000 to organizations that exhibit innovative program design, utilize partnerships between community organizations and demonstrate program sustainability statewide.
+The foundation intends to award grants to organizations that exhibit innovative program design, utilize partnerships between community organizations and demonstrate program sustainability statewide.
 As a partner, the foundation seeks to support efforts that successfully prepare students for post-secondary training or direct placement in ag-related industries.
-Preference is given to organizations that are in need of startup funds for long-term programming initiatives and success.
+Preference is given to organizations that are in need of funds to scale innovation for long-term programming initiatives and success.

 Who is eligible?